jjaffeux/Motionscan/README.md

 # Documentation
 ## Motionscan::Sync

-Moodstocks is fast because the image processor is fast but also because it allows you to cache image signature, the Sync class allows you to decide when and how you want to sync device cache.
+Moodstocks is fast because the image processor is fast but also because it allows you to cache image signature, the Sync class allows you to decide when and how you want to sync the device cache.

 -init
 ```ruby